 Correct – This is the correct level for oil.
 Check the oil with every refueling.

-Too Full – Too much oil here, it’s way above the full mark.
-This can damage the engine, cause oil leaks and excessive white smoke.
+Too Full – Too much oil here; it’s way above the full mark.
+This can damage the engine and cause oil leaks and excessive white smoke.
 If the oil level is very full, it will stall the engine.

 We’ll need to remove the excess oil.

 If you have overfilled the oil, removing some is easy.
-I wrote this simple guide including pictures, on how to service your tractor – “Tractor mower tune-up” or check out the video here.
-To remove excess oil we have two choices, drain it out or siphon it out.
+I wrote this simple guide, including pictures, on how to service your tractor – “Tractor mower tune-up” check out the video here.
+To remove excess oil, we have two choices, drain it out or siphon it out.